kadumedim/ML-study/README.md

-# ML-study
+# Machine Learning Study
- Machine Learning Study using PyTorch
+ Learning Artificial Intelligence and Machine Learning in General with a Snake Game driven Agent.